hodovani/awesome-javascript-data-science/README.md

 - [Chart.js](https://www.chartjs.org/) - Simple yet flexible JavaScript charting for designers & developers.
 - [Sigmajs](http://sigmajs.org/) - A JavaScript library dedicated to graph drawing.
 - [Falcon](https://github.com/uwdata/falcon) - Interactive Visual Analysis for Big Data.
 Crossfilter millions of records without latencies.
+- [Apache ECharts](https://echarts.apache.org/) - A powerful, highly customizable charting and visualization library, suitable for large datasets.
+- [Observable Plot](https://github.com/observablehq/plot) - A high-level, experimental library for exploratory data visualization, from the creators of Observable.

+---

 ## Other languages

 - [Pyodide](https://github.com/iodide-project/pyodide) - The scientific Python stack, compiled to WebAssembly.
+- [PyScript](https://pyscript.net/) - A framework that allows you to run Python in the browser, built on top of Pyodide and WebAssembly.